 1. Why have you chosen Clinical Laboratory Science as your career field?
-2. What qualities or characteristics do you possess that would help insure your success as a 4.
-Clinical Laboratory Scientist?
+2. What qualities an abayostopistics do you passess that would hab insure your success as a 2.
+What qualities or characteristics do you possess that would help insure your success as a Clinical Laboratory Scientist?
 3. What do you consider the role of the Clinical Laboratory Scientist to be in Healthcare?